Most people seem to recognize the government that rules over them as more or less "corrupt", but in fact the whole

 So anarchist, market-based "law enforcement" is really a strict improvement over government police.

 The first thing I always point out here is that government is in large part responsible for poverty.
 Market regulations that take away poor people's options, a broken coercive school system, prisons, wars and massive government spending programs make us all poorer because we're the ones who have to pay for all that shit.
 So while it wouldn't solve the problem entirely, getting rid of governments would make us all better off.

 It's also important not to discount the large-scale examples of voluntary charity in the real world.
 Those would all still exist!
 And they'd be more powerful, and more people would feel fortunate enough to help the poor for free, if we were all richer.

 Now, you might think these things have been demonstrated to be inadequate because there are people in America who are literally kept alive by government handouts, and that the difference wouldn't be made up by the increase in general prosperity.
-But have you considered that voluntary methods aren't working because involuntary methods are being used?
-If the government's taking my money already and giving it to people who would otherwise starve, I'm obviously not going to feed the starving people myself, because they're not starving anymore.
-If turning them away actually meant killing them, virtually everyone would feed a starving person who showed up at their door.
+But have you considered that _voluntary methods aren't working because involuntary methods are being used?_ If the government's taking my money already and to feed starving people, I'm less likely to feed the starving people myself, because I only have so much money to spare.
 So we should expect that without taxation and government handouts, voluntary charity would rise to fill the gap.

 (There is also a pretty large faction of self-described anarcho-communists, who could tell you some different perspectives on this.)

 As far as protection services for the poor in particular (a common objection is that market-based protection services don't work because the poor can't afford them), there's a simple answer: a contingency fee paid with the restitution.